D1gita7Duck/meowsic/readme.md

--use libraries to play file in native python instead of using wmp [DONE] -ability to store "liked" songs using sql [DONE] -above feature to be used to display "recently played" songs with name and album art on the home screen [Backend_DONE]
+-use libraries to play file in native python instead of using wmp [DONE] -ability to store "liked" songs using sql [DONE] -above feature to be used to display "recently played" songs with name and album art on the home screen [Backend_DONE] -make progress bar to show progress of downloading song [DONE]

 Version 1.0: